vishaltak/gitlab-development-kit/doc/gdk_commands.md

 gdk measure repo_browser
 ```

-All workflow scripts are located in `support/measure_scripts/`, for example repo_browser to measaure a
+All workflow scripts are located in `support/measure_scripts/`, for example `repo_browser` to measure the
 basic workflow in the repository.

 The reports are stored in `<gdk-root>/sitespeed-result` as `<branch>_YYYY-MM-DD-HH-MM-SS`.
 This